carlosCharz/configurejenkinstomcat/README.md

-# Configure jenkins 2.x with tomcat 8.x in AWS (Amazon Linux AMI)
+# Configure jenkins 2.x with tomcat 8.x in AWS (Amazon Linux AMI) to deploy a WAR
 The objective is to create a Jenkins job to automatically deploy a built war file to a Tomcat instance.
 This project basically covers the configuration of Jenkins.